bjkamrat/myrepo/Github_week_pres1.md

 2. Click the blue Pull button.
   + Look at README.md again.
 You should now see the new line there.

-# The end
+# For the future

 Now just ... repeat.
 Do work somewhere.
 Commit it.
 Push it or pull it\* depending on where you did it, but get local and remote "synced up".
 Repeat.

 \* Note that in general (and especially in future when collaborating with other developers) you will usually need to pull changes from the remote (GitHub) before pushing the local changes you have made.
 For this reason, it's a good idea to try and get into the habit of pulling before you attempt to push.

-# There is some general
+# Coursework for this week

 With the rest of the class period, I would like you to begin working through chapters 16, 17, and 18 from happygitwithr.com

-For Thursday, you need to
+For Thursday (2/4/21), you need to

-* complete chapters 16, 17, and 18
+* Complete chapters 16, 17, and 18
 * Finish reading Byran article (Excuse Me...)

-On Thursday, we will go over any questions, then get more into GitHub basics.
+On Thursday, we will

+* Go over any questions
+* Get more into GitHub basics
+* Work through some additional material
+* Then begin an exercise due next Tuesday (2/9/21)